What We Teach

 Genesis E5 Curriculum

 Genesis develops a student mindset that helps scholars engineer solutions the challenges and opportunities of each scholar's world.
-We give them a foundation that encourages accomplishment regardless of where there talents and passions eventually lead them.
+We give them a foundation that encourages accomplishment regardless of where their talents and passions eventually lead them.